The Options button on the contact list opens a popover window where you can perform several actions and filter the displayed list of contacts.

 - Deal Close Date To – a date here displays deals closed on or before the date shown.

-- Deal Outcome – There are two outcomes for a deal, it is either Won or Lost.
+- Deal Outcome – There are two outcomes for a deal: either Won or Lost.
 Use this filter to display deals that match one or both outcomes by selecting a star next to the appropriate option.

 - Tax Rate – place a star next to one or more Sales Tax Rates to display contacts that have matching rates.